Simba Bhora F.C.

 Simba Bhora is a professional football club from Shamva, Mashonaland Central, that competes in the Zimbabwe Premier Soccer League.

-They are the current league champions, winning the 2024 Zimbabwe Premier Soccer League two seasons after gaining promotion from the Northern Region Division One League.
+They won the 2024 Zimbabwe Premier Soccer League two seasons after gaining promotion from the Northern Region Division One League.

 They are the first club from Mashonaland Central to win the Premier Soccer League.

 Prior to the start of the 2025 season, a number of their star players were bought by big-spending newly promoted Scottland.

 Having qualified for the 2025–26 CAF Champions League, Simba Bhora were unable to play their home games in Zimbabwe due to the lack of certified stadiums in the country.